Ned Kelly is one of the most infamous criminals in Australian history. His life has been made into movies, books, and even a TV show.

 They stole £2000 in cash and a large quantity of gold sovereigns.
 They also took hostages, including the bank manager, his family, and some customers.

-The Kelly gang's next major crime was the robbery of the bank in Jerilderie.
+Early the next year, the Kelly Gang targeted the bank in Jerilderie.
 On February 10, 1879, Ned and his gang rode into town and held up the bank.

 The gang took over the town for two days by impersonating policemen.
-Again, they robbed the local bank of over £2,000 and used the opportunity to spread their message.
+Again, they stole over £2,000 from the bank and used the opportunity to spread their message.

 During the hold-up, Ned Kelly produced a letter that he had written which was to be made public if anything happened to him.